speedie1337/spmenu/README.md

 [my repository](https://git.speedie.gq/speedie-repository) which includes `spmenu` as well as other useful packages.

 There's also a PKGBUILD.
-To use it, simply `makepkg -Si` in the directory the PKGBUILD is located.
+To use it, simply `make install_arch` in the directory the PKGBUILD is located.

 If you wish to package spmenu for your GNU/Linux distribution, feel free to add